FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

   * *cross-origin* requests for iframes and sub-resources have their referrer set to be the origin of the requested resource
   * *cross-origin* navigations have no referrer at all
   * *same-origin* requests of all kinds have the same behavior as Chromium
+- Media Router Extension (Chromecast) is disabled by default.
+You can turn it on by toggling the switch in brave://settings.

 ### Comments